kumarpriyanshu/Dice-Game/README.md

 # Dice-Game
-A simple dice game using DOM of javaScript, HTML and CSS.
+A simple dice game using DOM of javaScript, HTML and CSS